freeradical13/freeradical13.github.io/index.md

 The [periodic table][] is a way to organize and understand the chemical elements based on observed patterns.
 The elements are ordered by atomic number (number of protons) from left to right, and starting again at the left when going down.

-Within each square, the atomic number is at the top, followed by the element's symbol, followed by the element name:
+Within each square, the atomic number is at the top, followed by the element's symbol, followed by the element name, followed by its standard atomic weight (A<sub>r,std</sub>):

 [![periodic table element](images/periodic_table_element.png)](images/periodic_table_element.png)